 In 2012, a single Equipment Manager's initial endeavor to finance his inaugural mission trip has since evolved into a class project, garnering an impressive sum of over a quarter million pounds in donations from numerous collegiate and professional sports teams nationwide.

 Drew Boe, the founder of USG, found himself in a fortunate position, having previously worked with several professional (AZ Cardinals, SD Chargers) and collegiate (U. of MN, VA Tech) teams.
 While working as an Equipment GA at Virginia Tech, he noticed his extensive collection of team gear, which would later help fund his mission trip to Rwanda.

-It was at this time that the idea of Clean Out For A Cause(r) was born.
-Drew was able to transform the team-issued gear he had accumulated into over $2,000, and ultimately enough to make his first ever mission trip possible.
+At this time, the idea of Clean Out For A Cause(r) was born.
+Drew was able to transform the team-issued gear he had accumulated into over $2,000, and ultimately enough to make this mission trip possible.

 Upon return from his life-changing experience in Rwanda, Drew began discerning how he could utilize that "Clean Out For A Cause" idea to ultimately fund the vision the Lord gave him for what was first known as "Managers On A Mission" (now Uncommon Sports Group).